 In 2014, we increased the number of Craft Supply Swaps from two to four per year at the request of our members.
 We wanted to begin offering more programming on the out county areas as outreach for the majority of our events in Flint.
 So, we also partnered with the Genesee District Library to host the first annual Book Lovers’ Craft Fair at the Grand Blanc-McFarlen Branch, which was a huge success for both Flint Handmade and the GDL.

 In 2015, we hosted out first annual Valentine’s Mini Market at the Flint Farmers’ Market.
 Based on the success of that event, we were recruited to organize the Summer Art & Craft Street Fair for the Flint Farmers’ Market.
 We introduced market shoppers to dozens of local artisans and provided free face painting and mini craft supply swaps all summer long.
-We also partnered with the Whaley Historic House to offer an Old-Fashioned Quilting Bee every other month and with El Ballet Folklórico to provide ArtWalk entertainment and vendors every month at The Lunch Studio.
+We also partnered with the Whaley Historic House Museum to offer an Old-Fashioned Quilting Bee every other month and with El Ballet Folklórico to provide ArtWalk entertainment and vendors every month at The Lunch Studio.

 We also want to give a special thanks to those women who played an instrumental role in Flint Handmade during our early years: Jessica Nickola Planck, Michelle Stolz, Tracey Whelpley, Amy Kelsey, Emily Hudson and Koliye Speck.